Ambrose Jearld Jr.

-Ambrose Jearld Jr. started his career as one of the first black fisheries biologists at the National Oceanic and Atmospheric Administration and spent his nearly 40-year career as a marine biologist at the Northeast Fisheries Science Center (NEFSC) in Woods Hole, Massachusetts.
+Ambrose Jearld Jr. is a marine biologist who started his career as one of the first black fisheries biologists at the National Oceanic and Atmospheric Administration (NOAA).
+He spent his nearly 40-year career at the Northeast Fisheries Science Center (NEFSC) in Woods Hole, Massachusetts.
 The lecture series named after him in Woods Hole reflects his career-long commitment to increasing diversity in environmental and fisheries sciences.

 Early life and education

 Ambrose Jearld Jr. grew up on a family farm in Orrum, North Carolina and became interested in science during high school.

 In 1965, Jearld earned a BS from what is now called the University of Maryland Eastern Shore, with a major in Biology and a minor in Chemistry.
 After graduating, he worked for a few years as a chemist at Publicker Industries Inc. in Philadelphia.
 In 1967, he was recruited by Bradford Brown to begin a fully-funded Masters program at Oklahoma State University–Stillwater.
 In 1969, he was drafted into the army during the Vietnam war and was posted in Maryland at a Medical Research Laboratory where he was able to conduct biological research.
-During this time in the military, Jerald also worked on his MS research on Channel catfish, earning his degree in 1970 from Oklahoma State University–Stillwater.
+During this time in the military, Jearld also worked on his MS research on Channel catfish, earning his degree in 1970 from Oklahoma State University–Stillwater.
 After completing his military service in 1971, Jearld had several offers to attend doctoral programs but chose to return to Oklahoma State University–Stillwater for a PhD, working with his advisor, Rudy Miller.
 His zoology dissertation research on the sexual behavior of the Honey gourami earned him his PhD in 1975.